asmith26/docker-spark-cluster/README.md

 or with yarn `export PYSPARK_PYTHON="/usr/local/bin/python3.5" && spark2-submit --master yarn scripts/hello_pyspark.py`

+Also see this repo for a example pyspark job using third party packages: https://github.com/asmith26/PySpark-Boilerplate

 # === ORIGINAL README: ===

 # Spark Cluster using Docker